ppitlehra/MonacoMarkets_pvt/docs/IMPLEMENTATION_STRATEGIES.md

 ### Current Status
 - **SEI CLOB**: Limited to approximately 1,000 tokens (with 18 decimals) and prices up to 100,000 tokens due to arithmetic overflow or gas constraints.
-- **Phoenix**: Uses efficient data structures and optimized arithmetic operations to handle larger values without overflow issues.
+- **Competitor DEX A**: Uses efficient data structures and optimized arithmetic operations to handle larger values without overflow issues.
-- **DeepBook**: Can handle significantly larger order sizes (millions of tokens) due to Solana's architecture and better handling of large number calculations.
+- **Competitor DEX B**: Can handle significantly larger order sizes (millions of tokens) due to Solana's architecture and better handling of large number calculations.

 ### Implementation Strategy
 1. **Implement SafeMath for Large Values**: